 Colvin built an addition to his house just for the Grand National and even put windows in it so the car was basically part of the family.
 The car gained just 34 miles on the odometer since then, rarely coming out.
 It was used for the documentary Black Air.
 And after 35 years, the Colvins are ready to send the Grand National to a new home.

-Its 3.8-liter turbo V6 and its 276 horses is ready for a new steward.
+Its 3.8-liter turbo V6 and its 245 horses are ready for a new steward.
 The buyer gets the signs and other memorabilia from the plant workers that has adorned the car’s bedroom and the car still wears the factory-installed plastic wrap.

 When it rolls across Barrett-Jackson, happening January 22 to 30, Colvin believes it’ll sell for around $200,000.